Competitive debate in the United States: History

-Debate as an in-class teaching tool: 1642–1892
+Debate as an intramural activity

 Competitive debate in the United States can be traced back to colonial times.
 As the earliest colleges in America were modeled after British universities, they adopted in-class debates as a pedagogical tool.
 Initially, these took the form of "syllogistic disputations," highly-structured conversations in Latin which were expected to follow the strict rules of logic.
 These conversations often focused on the nature of public speaking itself, rather than broader social issues.
 Students quickly took a dislike to the conversations, with one student at Harvard University describing them as "packs of profound nonsense."
-Benjamin Wadsworth attempted to continue the practice after becoming president of the University in 1925, but encountered enough difficulty getting students to cooperate with the exercises that within ten years the number of required disputations had been cut in half.
+Benjamin Wadsworth attempted to continue the practice after becoming the university's president in 1725, but encountered such difficulty getting students cooperation in the exercises that within ten years the number of required disputations was halved.
 The last recorded syllogistic disputation at any university was held at Brown University in 1809.

 This early form of debate was replaced by "forensic disputations," which were first introduced at Yale University in 1747.
 In 1750, Yale's President Clap introduced debates in English alongside the old method of syllogistic disputations in Latin, which earned the approval of Benjamin Franklin.
-The structure of forensic disputations was looser and allowed for more natural conversations.
+The structure of forensic disputations was informal and allowed for more natural conversations.
 Students were not assigned sides, rather, they were allowed to contemplate the topic and defend whichever side they believed in.
 While a student at Harvard, John Quincy Adams regularly participated in forensic disputations, noting in a 1786 letter to his mother that "It comes in course for me to affirm...Whatever the question may be, I must support it."
 Unlike syllogistic disputations, the topics for forensic disputations often veered towards the hot-button issues of the time: A list of topics debated at Yale in 1832 included questions relating to Native American civil rights, universal suffrage, and capital punishment.
 Despite their similarity to modern forms of debate, forensic disputations eventually fell out of fashion as well, with student discontent again being a factor.
 The disputations relied on heavily researched and pre-written cases on each side, but by 1843 most American universities were stressing extemporaneous and oral debate.